MoserMichael/my-notes/dev-gotchas.md

     - java: do you have to reboot the service often (takes a lot of time untill java is just-in-time compiled - several thousands of iteratiosn over the same basic code block

+--

+Conflating OS write to file with OS flush.
+Writing to a file only updates the WRITE CACHE inside the OS - data is not yet stored to disk !!!

+--

+Schemaless DB - if you used to do SQL tables, then you might forget that records in a MONGODB collection may have differen structure; hey are strucured when they are written.
+Now the code that writes these records may change, and you end up with different versions of documents in the same collection of documents .
+(and the code that writes this stuff is a mess, after a few years)

+--

 (To be continued...)

 ---23/02/23 07:08:35----------------------